Home » Course » Sides

 Picking a favorite fruit for me is like picking a favorite child.
 If I were to pick my favorites, this bowl would probably be filled with 29 different types of fruits, and then things would get a bit out of control.
 So we are sticking to four today.

-The dressing, on the other hand, is literally honey and freshly squeezed lime (yes – use fresh limes…it makes a difference!), with a 3:2 ratio, mixed together.
+As for the honey lime dressing, it is literally honey and freshly squeezed lime (yes – use fresh limes…it makes a difference!), with a 3:2 ratio, mixed together.

 Whisk it using a whisk to break up the thick honey.